marcmath/download_TABOO_waveforms/README.md

 https://sdl-dev.hpc.cineca.it/app/experiments/567/summary

+## Adjust Path Names for Cronjob

+Cronjob will need full path names to scripts and for your anaconda installation so please adapt 'DTGeoWF_Step4_cronjob.sh' and 'DTGeoWF_Step4_cronjob.txt'.

-Try if everything is working by launching './DTGeoWF_Step4_cronjob.sh' manually.
+Try if everything is working by launching the line '/bin/bash /home/.../DTGeoWF_Step4_cronjob.sh' from 'DTGeoWF_Step4_cronjob.txt' manually.
 You might want to increase the `timeframe_hours` or lower `minmagnitude` to make sure that it will detect at least one earthquake.

 ## Installation of cronjob